Lucas-C/dotfiles_and_notes/misc/Software_Engineering/SoftwareDevelopmentBestPractices.md

 On APIs : [BuildingADecentAPI], [DistributedSystemsAndTheEndOfTheAPI], ![xkcd/1481](http://imgs.xkcd.com/comics/api.png), [How to design a rest API], [RESTful API design refcard]
 + use a JSON Schema for validation ! : [How API schemas help you make web sites fast]
 + similarly: IDL, Interface Description Language.
 E.g. ApacheThrift, Protocol Buffers, SWIG...
++ WSDL = Web Service Description Language (in xml, often used with SOAP)
 + representation for RESTful APIs: Swagger / RAML / API Blueprint

 On microservices : [AwkwardMicroservicesQuestions], [MicroservicesIncreaseOuterArchitectureComplexity] : they add moving parts and interdependencies